menu title

 Preceptorships

-Offering multiple preceptorship opportunities for prescribers, nurses, pharmacists, dietitians, case managers, corrections health care providers, and clinic managers to meet personal learning goals through one-on-one mentorship, live clinic and patient experience, tailored instruction.
+Offering multiple preceptorship opportunities for prescribers, nurses, pharmacists, dietitians, case managers, providers working in carceral settings, and clinic managers to meet personal learning goals through one-on-one mentorship, live clinic and patient experience, tailored instruction.
 Learn more >